New Approaches to Real-time Anomaly Detection for Streaming Data

 - Continuous monitoring and option to scale up with increasing loads once developed

-Another approach is the platform approach to big data anomaly detection.
+Another approach is the platform approach to anomaly detection.
 Imagine a platform that would solve the complexities of not only building anomaly detection models for streaming data but provide a unified solution to train, calibrate, deploy and enable post-production monitoring of models, on both real-time and batch data.

 StreamAnalytix is one such real-time anomaly detection platform.
 It is a specialized platform to rapidly build, run, and continually update anomaly detection models using a visual UI and machine learning capabilities.
-It leverages open source engines like Apache Spark to create analytics applications at big data scale and has a drag-and-drop interface to build and manage your application workflows visually.
+It leverages open source engines like Apache Spark to create analytics applications at scale and has a drag-and-drop interface to build and manage your application workflows visually.

 It is an integrated framework not just to create models but also provide end-to-end functionality to build enterprise anomaly detection applications.
 It perfectly maps to the modern platform approach to anomaly detection by exposing features like: